DeviaVir/zenbot/README.md

 - Default support for other exchanges is ongoing.
 - Trade strategy is fully exposed in the config file.
 This allows you to have full control over the bot's actions and logic.
 For example, instead of trading on GDAX, you could trade on a different exchange or currency pair by implementing a few lines of JavaScript.
 - A live candlestick graph is provided via a built-in HTTP server.

-HOWEVER.
-BE AWARE that once you hook up Zenbot to a live exchange, the damage done is your fault, not mine! **As with buying crypto currency in general, risk is involved and caution is essential.
-Crypto currency is an experiment, and so is Zenbot.**

 ## Screenshot